 The Sarasota County Clerk of the Circuit Court and County Comptroller is a Constitutional Officer, required to have office expenditures, revenues and operations audited.
 The Clerk and Comptroller is subject to multiple audits, as listed below.

 Digital Assurance Certification: Digital Assurance Certification LLC (DAC), an Ernst & Young LLP Company, provides investors with "one stop shopping" for issuer information filings, including Sarasota County's official statements, disclosure information and annual financial statements.
-Click here for more information.
+Learn about Digital Assurance Certification.

 Annual Audit: The Sarasota County Commission contracts with an independent accounting firm to perform an audit of the functions and financial activities of the Board and each of the five Constitutional Offices.
 Each of these entities is independently audited and subject to materiality based upon their own expenditure levels.
 The audits of the five Constitutional Officers along with the Board are then combined into a Comprehensive Annual Financial Report (CAFR).